 Everyone buys bitcoin at the price they deserve

 Buying bitcoin isn’t hard, but in order to have the knowledge and confidence to do it requires learning about it and understanding what it is and why it’s important.
-Too often people instead just veg on the couch watching Big Brother 37 or whatever season they’re up to now (we stopped watching TV a decade plus ago).
+Too often people instead just veg on the couch watching Big Brother 37 or whatever season they’re up to now (we stopped watching TV a decades ago).

 As a result, those who sleep on learning about Bitcoin only hinder themselves as it means they have to buy in at a higher and higher price.
 This of course is all based off historic price and as they say, history is no guarantee of the future, but as you come to understand Bitcoin more most people tend to increase their investments not reduce it.

 So when should you start investing in Bitcoin?
 That’s up to you.
 Bitcoins price will gyrate around 100 times a second as people all over the world gamble on it.
 But.
 The probability of it going up over the long term seems to be quite certain at this point given its 10+ year history.
 There’s even a dedicated Bitcoin Rainbow Chart for exactly this!

 As you can see above, there’s some months that seem to more often be “green” than red.
 However will that trend continue and will it keep going up?
 We don’t know and anyone that says they do for sure is lying.